-Use it to anoint the Tent of Meeting, the ark of the Testimony, the table and all its articles, the lampstand and its accessories....
-You shall consecrate them so they will be most holy, and whatever touches them will be holy.
-Anoint Aaron and his sons and consecrate them so that they may serve me as priests (Ex.
+With it you shall anoint the tent of meeting and the ark of the testimony, and the table and all its utensils, and the lampstand and its utensils, and the altar of incense, and the altar of burnt offering with all its utensils and the basin and its stand.
+You shall consecrate them, that they may be most holy.
+Whatever touches them will become holy.
+You shall anoint Aaron and his sons and consecrate them, that they may serve me as priests (Ex.
 30:26-30).

 Clearly, consecration to this special service did not imply that only these utensils and individuals mattered to God, nor that he expected less in the way of loving and obedient service from his people as a whole than from them.
 Quite the opposite was the case.
-These were "set apart" to remind, instruct, and enable the entire congregation that Israel as a whole was to "be holy, because I, the Lord your God, am holy" (Lev.
+These were "set apart" to remind, instruct, and enable the entire congregation that Israel as a whole was to "be holy, for I the LORD your God am holy" (Lev.
 19:2).

 Later in Israel's history, anointing was extended to the other offices of king and prophet as well.
-In 1 Samuel 9:16 the Lord commanded Samuel to anoint Saul as king; in 10:1 we read that he is to be "prince over his [God's] heritage" (ESV).
+In 1 Samuel 9:16 the Lord commanded Samuel to anoint Saul as king; in 10:1 we read that he is to be "prince over his [God's] people Israel."
 A remarkable notion, indeed!
-But Saul failed in his task, so God instructed Samuel to anoint David.
+But Saul failed in his task, so God instructed Samuel to anoint David:

-So Samuel took the horn of oil and anointed him [David] in the presence of his brothers and from that day on the Spirit of the Lord came upon David in power.
+Then Samuel took the horn of oil and anointed him in the midst of his brothers.
+And the Spirit of the LORD rushed upon David from that day forward (1 Samuel 16:13).

 Prophets also were ordained to office.
 God instructed Elijah to anoint his successor Elisha (1 Kings 19:16).
 Whether or not he used oil is not clear (I assume he did, but the text is silent); what is clear is that the prophetic mantle or cloak he wore was the sign of a special commission before God and the people.
 As a sign of consecration, he threw it around Elisha's shoulders (1 Kings 19:19).
 When Elijah was taken to glory, the cloak fell into Elisha's hands (2 Kings 2:13f.) and served as witness to the transfer of ordination responsibility and authority.
-Elisha now wore Elijah's mantle and thus bore the word of the Lord.
+Elisha now wore Elijah's mantle and thus bore the Word of the Lord.
 Attended by the Spirit, he exercised prophetic authority.
 His task?
-To remind the people of the Lord that they were his special possession, called to live by his word as before his face.
+To remind the people of the Lord that they were his special possession, called to live by his Word as before his face.